vertver/oiu_csharp/README.md

 ## Libs
 * -NAudio
+* -Bass.NET

 # How to compile?

 Open the project in the VS2017, and u must install a .NET Framework 4.7.2 or newer.
-Before it click on the button "Start" and get compile this.
+Before it click on the project "oiu_wpf_BASS.NET" and push the button "Start" for get compile this.

 # What about a specifications of DAW?